Osaka Travel Guide

 Osaka © Joop Amsterdam

 Japan's third largest city, the industrial metropolis of Osaka lies just 26 miles (42km) south of Kyoto.
 Osaka is an ancient city, powerful in the days of the feudal lords and samurai.
-Now the city is a commercial hub, focused on making money and having a good time: it has a reputation in Japan as one of the best places to eat, drink and be merry.
+Now the city is a commercial hub, focused on making money and having a good time: it has a reputation in Japan as one of the best places to eat and drink.

 Osaka offers many of the same hardcore shopping opportunities that Japan's other major metropolises do, with the most famous shopping district, Shinsaibashi, offering a mixture of department stores, fashionable boutiques, and Western stores.
 Nipponbashi is the best place to go for electronics.

-Osaka has a distinct cuisine, putting its unique stamp on everything from sushi to Okonomiyaki (DIY-style curbside fare).
+Osaka has a distinct cuisine, putting its unique stamp on everything from sushi to okonomiyaki (street food).
 After dinner, head out for some fun in one of the karaoke bars.
 The liveliest nightlife is found in Dotombori.